teja230/shopgauge/DEPLOYMENT_FIXES.md

-# StoreSight Production Deployment Fixes
+# StoreSight Production Deployment Fixes - Enterprise Solution

+## Root Cause Analysis
+The deployment was failing because we overcomplicated a working solution.
+The main branch was working fine with Render's native environment variable handling, but we introduced unnecessary complexity.

 ## Issues Identified and Fixed